Many a small thing has been made large by the right kind of advertising.

 Making a marketing plan is not a one-time thing.
 It is not something that you can make once and relax.

-The pattern of results from the marketing channel(s) that you are using for your brands can tell you important stories.
+The pattern of results from the marketing channel(s) you are using for your brands can tell you essential stories.

 The reviews and feedback from your customers always help revealing facts about your product.
 All you need to do is analyze, analyze and analyze.

-The moral of the story is that statistics and data have great power, they eliminate the wrongdoings and help you identify the right ones.
+The moral of the story is that statistics and data have great power.
+They eliminate the wrongdoings and help you identify the right ones.
 Results after every campaign you run will help to improve in the future.
-It will give the most trustworthy information about your marketing plans and how to optimize them for best returns.
+It will give the most trustworthy information about your marketing plans and how to optimize them for the best returns.
 It also eliminates the need for assumptions.

-To conclude, it is important for a marketer to realize that you cannot please everyone with your product or service.
+To conclude, a marketer needs to realize that you cannot please everyone with your product or service.

 More importantly, it is better to acknowledge that you have a specific audience and channelize your marketing efforts to attract them.

-Target marketing is an effective approach and it requires a lot of brainstorming, planning, and creativity in the beginning but the end results are great!
+Target marketing is a practical approach, and it requires a lot of brainstorming, planning, and creativity in the beginning, but the results are fantastic!!

-To keep up with today’s consumer, you really need to run an extra mile to reach out to them.
-Be it in the form of Social Media Marketing, marketing through target audience oriented channels or Retargeting, you need to keep updating your Game Plan.
+To keep up with today’s consumers, you need to run the extra mile to reach out to them.
+Be it in the form of Social Media Marketing, marketing through target audience-oriented channels, or Retargeting, you need to keep updating your Game Plan.

 You should not be afraid to experiment with new marketing channels for your product.